 The band 15.43-15.63 GHz is allocated to the aeronautical radionavigation service (ARNS) on a primary basis and provision RR No. 4.10 applies (safety related).
 Sharing between incumbent service and new MSS applications is not be feasible in the frequency band 15.43 - 15.63 GHz

+Based on the results of studies regarding Agenda Item 1.25, Europe proposes the following:

 ARTICLE 5